External Risk Signals · Australian Independent Schools

 What is the school's stated risk appetite for critical-vendor concentration, when was it last tested, and how does the board see evidence between tests that the appetite is being honoured?

-This is not a question about Canvas, or Mount Lilydale's payment processor, or the Victorian Department of Education.
+This is not a question about Canvas, or the Victorian Department of Education.
 It is a question about the school's position on this kind of risk, which the next breach, whatever vendor it lands on, will test again.

 A starting point for the board paper

-Three sector incidents in May 2026 — affecting 122 Australian schools (Canvas), parent payment data at a single VIC school (Mount Lilydale), and 1,700 government schools (VIC Dept of Education) — tested the sector's posture toward critical-vendor concentration.
+Two recent sector incidents, the Instructure Canvas breach (one of the largest education-sector breaches on record, reaching Australian universities and schools) and the Victorian Department of Education breach (1,700 government schools), tested the sector's posture toward critical-vendor concentration.
 The OAIC has issued public guidance and Independent Schools NSW has published member advice.
 The board's standing interest in third-party vendor risk is the lens this paper applies, not the specific incidents themselves.
 The proposed action for the board's consideration is a current-state review of (a) the school's stated risk appetite for critical-vendor concentration, (b) the evidence the board sees between reviews that the appetite is being honoured, and (c) how often the board sees evidence against that appetite through the year ahead.

 This month's standing question is third-party vendor concentration.
 Other signals in this briefing may test governance questions more relevant to your school.
 The full theme depth is on pages 8–9.